 Lunch and dinner today is not included in the price of the safari and will be for the client’s own account

-We first make a stop at Walvis Bay, situated about 40 km south of Swakopmund.
+Our first stop is at Walvis Bay, situated about 40 km south of Swakopmund.
 South of the town there is a large marine lagoon which is home to a vast array of marine bird-life, in particular flamingos.

 We will make a short visit to the lagoon to see the birds and a short visit to Walvis Bay to collect any last minute supplies before once again heading out into the desert.
 The second part of our journey today takes us across more of the seemingly endless Namib gravel plains.
 Then the landscape suddenly changes and we are into the mountain desert.

-We aim to arrive at our camp during the late afternoon and watch the colours glow and change on distant mountains to the east.
+Our aim is to arrive at our camp during the late afternoon and watch the colours glow and change on distant mountains to the east.

-After breakfast we begin our journey over the mountains and along scenic roads, we stop at Solitaire to stretch our legs then proceed back to Windhoek via the Khomas Hochland Mountain range back to civilization.
+After breakfast we begin our journey over the mountains and along scenic roads, back to Windhoek.
+We stop at Solitaire to stretch our legs then proceed back to Windhoek via the Khomas Hochland Mountain range back to civilization.

-We are due back into the city around 16:00 and you will be dropped off at your accommodation on our return.
+We are due back into the city late afternoon / early evening and you will be dropped off at your accommodation on our return.